 Colour: A richly coloured, ruby Pinot Noir

-Flavour Profile: The Gibbston Valley has the longest growing season in Central Otago.
-The later harvested grapes develop the distinctive Gibbston intensity of floral, perfumed notes and sweet spice.
-These older vines deliver a complex wine.
-It displays elegant aromatics of rich bramble, blueberry, wild herb and rosemary.
-This is followed by a mineral-driven palate of crushed rock, with layers of pleasing sweet, rich red fruit spice and density.
+Our established vines deliver a complex wine that displays elegant aromatics of rich bramble, blueberry, wild herb and rosemary.
+This is followed by a mineral-driven palate of crushed rock, with pleasing sweet, rich red fruit spice and density layers.
 Richly concentrated, it is a seamlessly divine premium wine with great tension, depth and persistence.
-It will cellar exceptionally well.
+Drinking beautifully and continues to cellar exceptionally well.

 Wine Maker: Dean Shaw